 ‘walk the hills’ as they say..
 If we had more time, I’d be planning some hikes here.
 The island is divided by the Highland fault line that runs right threw, separating the mountainous north end to the lush pastures of the south and making for some diverse terrain.
 Cycling also seems to be very popular here as many cyclists had transported their bikes onto the ferry and were seen about the island.
 We also saw lots of sailboaters and kayakers playing in the bay.

-We’ll it’s day three in Glasgow and we’re starting to come out of our surreal fog as the trip begins to feel real!
+We’ll it’s day three in Glasgow and we’re starting to come out of our surreal fog as our long sojourn becomes a reality!

 The few days before leaving it started to sink in that we would be away for a long time and we struggled with the emotions of saying good-bye to friends and family, thinking about leaving the dogs and especially the kids.
 We hadn’t anticipated it being hard, Janet cried on and off for the two days prior.
 The word ‘AIRPORT’ became the trigger and the kids and I made a game of it, maybe a bit cruel like tickling but we thought it was hilarious!